Lyquix/php-git-deploy/README.md

 If you are using a public repository you can start here.

-* Download `deploy.php` and `deploy-config.orig.php` to your webserver, accessible via a public URL
+* Download `deploy.php` script and `deploy-config.orig.php` sample configuration file to your webserver, and place them in a directory accessible via a public URL
-* Rename `deploy-config.orig.php` to `deploy-config.php` and edit its configuration:
+* Rename `deploy-config.orig.php` to `deploy-config.php` and edit its configuration, as follows:
-  * __REMOTE_REPOSITORY__: for public repositories you can use the HTTPS address (e.g. https://github.com/username/reponame.git), and for private repositories you will need to use the SSH address (e.g. git@bitbucket.org:username/reponame.git)
+  * __REMOTE_REPOSITORY__: for public repositories you can use the HTTPS address (e.g. https://github.com/username/reponame.git), and for private repositories you will need to use the SSH address (e.g. git@bitbucket.org:username/reponame.git).
+You can get these addresses by browsing the repository page on GitHub or BitBucket.
   * __BRANCH__: this is the array of branches allowed to deploy with this script.
-The first branch is the only one that will be allowed for webhook triggers from Github/BitBucket.
-The others will be allowed on manual triggers.
+The first branch is considered the default branch and the only one that will be allowed for webhook triggers from Github/BitBucket, or when no branch is specified in the GET parameters.
+The other branches are allowed only on manual triggers.
-  * __ACCESS_TOKEN__: a secret string that must be configured to ensure some reasonable level of security and prevent abuse.
+  * __ACCESS_TOKEN__: a secret string that must be configured to provide protection against abuse.
 More on security below.
   * __GIT_DIR__: the full path of the directory where the Git repository will be cloned.
 This should be different than the production directory, and should not be accessible publicly.
 Include the trailing slash.
   * __TARGET_DIR__: the full path of the directory of your production files.
 Include the trailing slash.
   * __TIME_LIMIT__: maximum time allowed for each command, in seconds.
 60 should be fine unless your deployments are massive.
 Adjust if necessary.